IBK1007/TicTacToe/README.md

     }

 Game by id:
-The gameId can be pass either by params or body
+The gameId can be passed either by params or body
 GET - http://localhost:8080/game/gameById/:gameId
 body:{
     "gameId":"0"